 Do Wrong, Right: Andrew's father in the beginning chastises him not for screwing up, but for getting caught.

-Drugs Are Good: Bender brings some grass he had stashed in his school locker and the kids have an eighties montage over smoking it in the school library during detention.
+Drugs Are Good: Bender brings some grass he had stashed in his school locker and the kids (except for Allison) have an eighties montage over smoking it in the school library during detention.

 Female Gaze: While Andy is having an internal conflict about whether to smoke weed or not, the camera is shot from Allison's perspective, who is gazing at his back and, later, when the camera doesn't move, at his crotch.